 The following matters should be considered in analyzing our financial results.
-Our fiscal year ends on September 30.
-All references to quarters and years respectively in this document are to the fiscal quarters and years unless otherwise noted.
-The seasonal nature of our business has resulted, on average, during the last five years, in the sale of approximately 30% of our volume of home heating oil and propane in the first fiscal quarter and 50% of our volume in the second fiscal quarter, the peak heating season.
-Approximately 25% of our volume of other petroleum products is sold in each of the four fiscal quarters.
-We generally realize net income in both of these quarters and net losses during the quarters ending June and September.
+The Company's fiscal year ends on September 30.
+All references to quarters and years, respectively, in this document are to the fiscal quarters and fiscal years unless otherwise noted.
+The seasonal nature of our business has resulted, on average, during the last five years, in the sale of approximately 30% of the volume of home heating oil and propane in the first fiscal quarter and 50% of the volume in the second fiscal quarter, the peak heating season.
+Approximately 25% of the volume of motor fuel and other petroleum products is sold in each of the four fiscal quarters.
+We generally realize net income during the quarters ending December and March and net losses during the quarters ending June and September.
 In addition, sales volume typically fluctuates from year to year in response to variations in weather, wholesale energy prices and other factors.